 Co-founder & Co-coordinator

-Khadija is an assistant coordinator for Black Girls Gather.
+Khadija is the assistant-coordinator of Black Girls Gather.
+Khadija is of Senegalese descent.
+She was born and raised in the West Island and then relocated to Côte-des-Neiges.
 She is currently completing her bachelor in educational psychology/psychoeducation at University of Montreal.
-She has been working as a caretaker for almost a year in a rest center for autistic kids on weekends.
-Her interests vary from personal development to making crafts to playing video games in her free time.
+She has been working as a teacher’s assistant at an elementary school.
+Her interests vary from music, personal development, yoga, meditation to playing video games in her free time.

 Outreach and Events Coordinator

 Joanna is the outreach and events coordinator for Black Girls Gather.
-She is entering her second year at McGill University where she is majoring in Political Science and double minoring in Economics and Communications.
-She is a private Tutor and co-chair of the Montreal Regional chapter of Youth 4 Youth: Québec.
+She is completing her final year at McGill University where she is majoring in Political Science and double minoring in Economics and International Development.
+She is a Communication Assistant to the Minister of International Trade, Export Promotion, Small Business, and Economic Development and a member of the board of Directors of Youth 4 Youth Québec.
 Her interests are diverse, from singing to reading to hiking or debating; she like to express herself both artistically and intellectually.